BACK TO INDEX

 Strongly monotone systems of ordinary differential equations which have a certain translation-invariance property are shown to have the property that all projected solutions converge to a unique equilibrium.
 This result may be seen as a dual of a well-known theorem of Mierczynski for systems that satisfy a conservation law.
 As an application, it is shown that enzymatic futile cycles have a global convergence property.

 9. D. Angeli, P. de Leenheer, and E.D.
 Sontag.
 On the structural monotonicity of chemical reaction networks.
 In Proc.
 IEEE Conf.
 Decision and Control, San Diego, Dec.
 2006, pages 7-12, 2006.
 IEEE.
-[PDF] Keyword(s): monotone systems, systems biology, biochemical networks, nonlinear stability, dynamical systems.
+[PDF] Keyword(s): monotone systems, systems biology, reaction networks, nonlinear stability, dynamical systems.

 Abstract: